dvdmtw98/blog/blog-vault/articles/2023-05-06-nat-explained.md

 > [!IMPORTANT] Changelog
 > - **Oct.
 31, 2024**
-> 	- Fixed graphic containing incorrect Public IP address range
+> 	- Fixed the public IP address range image showing incorrect ranges
 > 	- Added information on Special IP Address ranges
+> 	- Updated all IP range images to be more consist with the theme

 ## What is NAT?